AlanKerstjens/Molpert/README.md

 Molpert is a library for graph-based perturbation of RDKit molecules.
 It supports atom and bond property modifications, insertions and deletions and combinations thereof.
 A plethora of settings provide fine grained control over how perturbations are executed.
 The library can be used stochastically, applying a random eligible perturbation, or deterministically, enumerating all eligible perturbations.
 Perturbation eligibility is determined by arbitrary user-provided constraints.

+For a more detailed description please see the corresponding publication: [Kerstjens, A., De Winter, H. A molecule perturbation software library and its application to study the effects of molecular design constraints.
+J Cheminform 15, 89 (2023)](https://doi.org/10.1186/s13321-023-00761-5)

 # Installation

 ## Installation from source